Hannah Daniel

-Hannah Daniel (born 20 January 1986) is a Welsh actress from Cardiff, Wales, best known for her roles on TV series Hinterland, Keeping Faith and Holby City.
+Hannah Daniel (born 20 January 1986) is a British actress from Cardiff, Wales, best known for her roles on TV series Hinterland, Keeping Faith and Holby City.

 Early life

-Hannah Daniel was born in Heath Hospital and raised in Whitchurch, Cardiff.
+Hannah Daniel was born in Cardiff.
 She attended Ysgol Gyfun Gymraeg Glantaf and later read English literature at University College London, By age 24, she was a S4C presenter.

 Georgia Lee and Daniel wrote and directed (You Have Reached Your) DESTINATION, about a 29 year old Uber driver's pregnancy.

 Personal life

-Daniel lives in Crystal Palace, London, with her partner, the actor Richard Harrington.
+Daniel lives in London, with her partner, the actor Richard Harrington.
 Daniel and Harrington worked together for all three series of the dual-language crime drama Hinterland / Y Gwyll (aired 2013-2016), where every scene was shot first in Welsh and then in English.
 Each of the two productions was then compiled and aired as a separate three-series programme.
 Harrington appeared as the lead actor, DCI Tom Mathias, and Daniel played one of his subordinates, DS Siân Owens.
-They have a son together, who was born in 2019.
+They have two sons together, Moris was born in 2019 and Jaco born in 2021.